stefanoborini/book-modelviewcontroller/01-basics-of-mvc/04-in-depth-analysis-of-mvc-roles/01-model.md

 For data modification, all the Model does is to process incoming requests in the form of method calls.
-Normally these requests are performed by Controllers, but a Model can also change due to requests from other subsystems (for example, a network layer), from another Model component or because it is monitoring a backend (e.g. a database, or a filesystem) and the monitored entity changes.
+Normally these requests are performed by Controllers, but a Model can also change due to requests from other subsystems (for example, a subprocess executing in the background), from another Model component or because it is monitoring a backend (e.g. a database, or a filesystem) and the monitored entity changes.
 The only entities never allowed to issue a change request to the Model are the Views.

-The Model should enforce integrity of the data, but it does not necessarily enforce validity: data might be correct (for example, integers for min/max values) but overall invalid for computation (for example, if min > max).
+The Model should enforce **integrity** of the data, but it does not necessarily enforce **validity**: data might be correct (for example, integers for min/max values) but overall invalid for computation (for example, if min > max).
 While integrity should be enforced, storing invalid data can be acceptable: depending on the application, invalid data may be marked as such in the Model by the part